cbreland/case-scraper/README.md

 ```
 ### Parsing HTML

    When you are ready to start parsing the HTML that was passed in the `CaseItem` object, you can use the `parse_case_data` function below.
 This will be in the `parse.py`.
 This file and function name can't be changed.
 Arguments that are passed are `(CaseItem, CaseScraper)` so you have full access to the instance variables.
-Please not the following.
+Please note the following..
    1. **Data Structure:** As you will notice below.
 This project offers `@dataclass` objects to help serialize the data going to Public Digital's servers in order for it to be successfully accepted by the endpoints.
    2. **Submitting Scraped Data:** After you have successfully parsed and organized the data into the `@dataclass` objects, a final `@dataclass` object will package everything.
 This object is called `PackedCase`.
 This should be returned by the `parse_case_data` function as in the example below.
 This is all you will have to do in order to submit the scraped case to Public Digital's endpoint.